kragen/derctuo/markdown/cyclic-fabrication-systems.md

 shrink, and not perfectly uniformly, so it is common to grind sintered parts to precise dimensions after sintering.
-Foaming greatly facilitates such cutting because the bubbles tend to arrest crack propagation and reduce the material's hardness.
+Foaming greatly facilitates such cutting because the bubbles tend to arrest crack propagation and reduce the material’s hardness.
 The 25%-dense foamed pottery I made was soft enough to be carved with a fingernail, and it is common for people to cut foamed refractory silica-alumina firebricks with woodcutting tools.
 Foams also tend to have a Poisson